 The Magnificent 7, a visitors delight in Trinidad and Tobago

-I always tell people that the Caribbean is more than just the brightly lit sun, white sand and turquoise sea.
-In fact, if you look beyond that you will see so many amazing things that make these islands unique.
-Music, food, its people and architecture are among those.
-Yes I said Architecture!
+I always tell people that the Caribbean is more than just the brightly lit sun, white sand, and turquoise sea.
+If you look beyond that, you will see so many amazing things that make these islands unique.
+Music, food, its people, and architecture are among those.
+Yes, I said Architecture!

-One of the things that a lot of visitors to the Caribbean miss is its architecture.
-Influenced by European visitors like the Spanish, French, English and the Dutch, you can find many beautiful buildings on many of the islands.
+One of the things that most visitors to the Caribbean miss is its beautiful architecture.
+Influenced by European visitors like the Spanish, French, English, and Dutch, you can find many beautiful buildings on many islands.

 Queen's Royal College

 The building, which is home to one of the top colleges in Trinidad and Tobago, Queen's Royal College or known locally as QRC, was opened in 1904.
 One of the most striking of the Magnificent Seven the main block was fully restored in 2009 and features a clock tower with a clock that chimes.